SeeClickFix/dev.seeclickfix.com/content/v2/issues/vote.md

 ### Response

-<%=
+<%= headers 201 %>
-  json({
-    vote: 1
-  })
-%>
+<%= json(vote: 1) %>

 Returns the new value of the vote for the current_user on the specified issue.

 ## Revoke a vote for an Issue

-Votes can be revoked by any authenticated user only if the user has voted for the issue.
-It does not vote down an issue.
+Votes can be revoked by an authenticated user if the user has voted for the issue.
+One can not downvote an issue.

     DELETE /issues/<issue_id>/vote